joaomlourenco/novathesis/README.md

 News
 ----
+*2014-08-12 — Even better support for multilingual documents.*
++ Fixed a bug in the multilingual support (the language paramenter was being ignored).

 *2014-08-12 — Better support for multilingual documents.*
 + New file “langsupport.tex” with configuration for support of multiples languages